Interzoneism/SVSM-Dev/MODBROWSER_INSTALL_INTEGRATION_GUIDE.md

 - Has its own separate helper methods:
   - `SelectReleaseForBrowserInstall(DownloadableMod)` - returns `DownloadableModRelease`
   - `TryGetInstallTargetPathForBrowserMod(DownloadableMod, DownloadableModRelease, ...)`
-- Constructs download URL manually: `https://mods.vintagestory.at{release.MainFile}`
+- Uses `MainFile` directly as the download URL provided by the API
 - Uses different property names from the API models

 ## Problem Statement